Sibghatullah-Laghari/carbon-contribution-tracking-system/DEMO_GUIDE.md

 # DEMO_GUIDE.md

-This guide is for judges to run and test CCTRS quickly.
+This guide is for judges to run and test CCTRS quickly..

 ---